-Available under General, turning on this option lets you view how your email will appear when you hover upon different formatting styles.
-This helps you preview in real time before you actually apply the formatting to selection.
+Available under General, turning on this option lets you view how your email will appear when you hover over different formatting styles.
+This helps you preview in real-time before you actually apply the formatting to selection.
 Enabling the option saves you plenty of time.
 The option is selected by default.

 Enable Spelling in Outlook

 Available under Mail options, enabling Always Check Spelling before Sending helps you check for spellings automatically as soon as you hit the Send button.
 This helps especially if you forget to check to spell manually.
 While you are there, you should also make sure you enable Ignore Original Messages in Reply or Forward.
 The second option saves you from the additional trouble of going through the mistakes that others made while sending messages to you.

 You can choose to close original messages upon reply but that may result in misunderstanding as the recipients may not understand to which message you are replying.
 The tradition has always been including and indenting the original messages in replies and forwards.
 While including the original message helps others grab the context, indenting makes it clear as to which part is the original.
 The default choice is Include Text.
 Change it to “Include and Indent”.